afumchris/aws-bootcamp-cruddur-2023/journal/week4.md

   - For code source, copy the code as seen in `aws/lambdas/cruddur-post-confirrmation.py` and deploy.
   - In the Configuration tab of the Lambda function console, add environment variable for the database.
 For Key use `CONNECTION_URL`,  and for Value use `postgresql://<master-username>:<master-user-password>@<aws-rds-endpoint>:<port>/<db-name>`
   - By referencing the provided [link](https://github.com/jetbridge/psycopg2-lambda-layer), Add a Layer for psycopg2 by specifying an appropriate ARN.
 In my particular case, I utilized the ARN: `arn:aws:lambda:us-east-1:898466741470:layer:psycopg2-py38:2`
-  - In the configurations tab of AWS Lambda, grant permissions to the execution role by creating a policy named `AWSLambdaVPCAccessExecutionRole` in the IAM service's 'Policies' section.
+  - In the configurations tab of AWS Lambda, grant permissions to the execution role by creating a policy named `AWSLambdaVPCAccessExecutionRole` in the IAM service's Policies section.
 This policy will define the required permissions for accessing EC2 resources:

 ```json
 {